-There are concerns about OEMs (original equipment manufacturers) relabeling or rebranding banned equipment with their own brand.
-So, be sure to thoroughly vet your chosen vendor.
+There are concerns about OEMs (original equipment manufacturers) relabeling or rebranding banned equipment with their brand.
+So, be sure to vet your chosen vendor thoroughly.

-If you have any questions about Viper’s compliance, or that of our suppliers, please contact us!
+If you have any questions about Viper’s compliance or that of our suppliers, don’t hesitate to contact us!